why is the ocean salty

 World Earth Day: Environmеntal Awarеnеss, Education.

 • Land Runoff: Rainwater, slightly acidic due to dissolved carbon dioxide, acts as a natural sculptor, eroding rocks on land.
 This erosion releases mineral salts, which break down into ions (charged particles) and are carried by rivers and streams towards the ocean.
-Over millions of years, these minerals have accumulated in the ocean, with sodium and chloride (the table salt duo) making up over 90% of the dissolved ions in seawater.
-It’s a one-way journey for these salts; they enter the ocean but have no natural escape route, leading to the current salinity levels.
+Over millions of years, these minerals have accumulated in the sea, with sodium and chloride (the table salt duo) making up over 90% of the dissolved ions in sea water.
+It’s a one-way journey for these salts; they enter the ocean without a natural escape route, leading to the current salinity levels.

-• Volcanic Activity: Volcanic contributions come in two forms:
+• Volcanic Activity as these contributions come in two forms:

-1. Gases in the Atmosphere: Volcanic eruptions release gases containing chlorine and sulfur.
-These gases react with atmospheric water to form chloride and sulfate ions, which eventually fall back to Earth as rain, adding to the ocean’s saltiness.
+1. Gases in the Atmosphere: Volcanic eruptions release chlorine and sulfur gases.
+These gases react with atmospheric water to form chloride and sulfate ions, eventually falling back to Earth as rain, adding to the ocean’s saltiness.

 2. Underwater Activity: Underwater volcanoes and hydrothermal vents on the seabed directly release dissolved minerals into the ocean, further contributing to its salinity.